-While out climbing, I usually eat bars between climbs.
-I tend to avoid larger meals when cragging for the day.
+While out climbing for the day, I tend to avoid larger meals.
 Small bouts of carbs with a little protein and fat seem to help sustain energy levels without making me feel heavy and full on the rock.

 Yet bars come with wrappers, and the waste begins to pile up on a longer climbing trip.
 I added small turkey and cheese tacos to the snack game, but the tortillas tend to get soggy and break apart.
 Then, while chopping a green pepper for my salad one night, I remembered stuffing the peppers with rice and meat in years past.

 Why not keep the pepper raw and stuff it with carbs?
 Like most of my “grand inventions,” this idea has probably been done a dozen times over.
 Yet I hadn’t thought of it for a snack until this last month.

 I eat mostly paleo these days, so my go-to for carbs was a yam.
 (Or is it a sweet potato?
 Why the hell is to so hard for America to decide if the yam or the sweet potato is the orange tuber?
 Why?
 One grocery store tells me it’s the latter, and then the next labels it as the former.
 Why?!)